Madsg01/Wild-Cat-Website/README.md

 I used Github Pages to deployt my site.
 There are no diffrences between versions.
 I use VScode debugging functionally to open a chrome instance to view it locally.

-Credits
+## Credits

-Content
+### Content

-The information where in most part taken from this article:
+The factual information on the gallery where in most part taken from this article:

 https://news.mongabay.com/2017/09/the-worlds-5-most-endangered-wild-cats/

-along with some information sources from the indivudal wikipedia article from each species of cat, links to all the articles:
+along with some information from the indivudal wikipedia article from each species of cat, links to all the articles:

 https://en.wikipedia.org/wiki/Andean_mountain_cat
 https://en.wikipedia.org/wiki/Bay_cat